13. Paths Cross

 At least now, the newspaper guy would pay for fucking up his plans.

-Henry from Poughkeepsie opened his eyes.
+Henry from Poughkeepsie opened his eyes, focused only on what he had to do.

-Pulled out the steel baton and snapped it open.
+Moved to the front door and pulled out the steel baton and snapped it open.

 Whoever came through would never know what hit them.